Shao-RMSGAL/AMCSET/README.md

 ## Dependencies

+### C++ Compiler

 Building the program requires the C++ standard libraries, as well as a C++ compiler.
 This program was developed using the g++ and clang compiler.
 The compiler can be chosen by setting the ```-DCOMPILER``` flag when using cmake.
 On Linux, a C++ compiler and the associated standard libraries generally included with most distributions.
 This compiler is called g++, and it is all you will need to build and run this project.

+### Google gtest

+This project uses Google [gtest](https://github.com/google/googletest/) to handle test cases.
+The [cmake configuration file](CMakeFile.txt) automatically handles the installation of this dependency.

+The testing environment has been configured, but no tests have been run so far.
+To run the ["Trivial test"](tests/mainTest.cpp#TrivialTest)

 ### Supported Compilers